Dakota County Tribune

-The Dakota County Tribune is an American, English language weekly newspaper headquartered in Apple Valley, Minnesota and serves the Apple Valley, Farmington, and Rosemount communities in Dakota County, Minnesota.
-The newspaper was founded in 1884.
+The Dakota County Tribune is an American English-language weekly newspaper headquartered in Apple Valley, Minnesota, which serves the Apple Valley, Farmington and Rosemount communities in Dakota County.
+It was founded in 1884.

 History

-The Dakota County Tribune was founded in Farmington on March 6, 1884 by Clarence P. Carpenter.
+The Dakota County Tribune was founded in Farmington on March 6, 1884, by Clarence P. Carpenter.
 It launched a free newspaper, ThisWeek, in 1979, which is now called Sun This Week.
 The headquarters was moved to Burnsville in 1984 and later to Apple Valley where it is now located.
 It launched its first website in 1997.

-The Dakota County Tribune print edition had a circulation of 9,002 in 2019.

 Previous names for the Dakota County Tribune include: